Updated on September 29, 2021

 4. Increase Customer Engagement

-Well, this is much easier said than done, but when done well, this can do wonders to reduce churn.
+However, accomplishing this is much easier said than done.
+But when done well, this can do wonders to reduce customer churn rate.
 Engaged customers are the ones who are interacting more with your product and your company, participating in your loyalty program (if any) and they tend to be more satisfied customers.

 A team at HubSpot realized the importance of understanding churn and being able to look at it through the eyes of measuring customer engagement.
 The team developed a customer engagement system that delivered a Customer Happiness Index Score or more commonly known as CHI Score.
 HubSpot used this CHI score to identify customers that were at risk of churning and used to call those customers and improve their usage of the product.